 The HTTP-RPC open-source Java framework returns results in JSON by default, but can use the CTemplate system to respond with custom markup.
 In this article, Greg Brown shows how simple annotations can be used to automatically respond to a web service in any markup (HTML, XML, CSV, etc.).

-Contact centers around the globe are running two sets of expensive software: CRM and Real-Time Communications.
+Contact centers around the globe are running two sets of expensive software.
 Tsahi Levent-Levi shows how, by integrating WebRTC, companies can become more flexible and save money.
-Using only a browser, with no additional software or plug-ins to install, call centers can distribute their work force around the globe.

 The approach to full stack testing can be daunting.
 There's more than one way to test, but how do you balance your efforts?
 In this article, David Copeland looks at solving that challenge.